chenxingqiang/secret-learn/doc/roadmap.rst

 #.
 Documentation and tooling for model lifecycle management

-   * Document good practices for model deployments and lifecycle: before deploying a model: snapshot the code versions (numpy, scipy, jax-sklearn, custom code repo), the training script and an alias on how to retrieve historical training data + snapshot a copy of a small validation set + snapshot of the predictions (predicted probabilities for classifiers) on that validation set.
+   * Document good practices for model deployments and lifecycle: before deploying a model: snapshot the code versions (numpy, scipy, secret-learn, custom code repo), the training script and an alias on how to retrieve historical training data + snapshot a copy of a small validation set + snapshot of the predictions (predicted probabilities for classifiers) on that validation set.
-   * Document and tools to make it easy to manage upgrade of jax-sklearn
+   * Document and tools to make it easy to manage upgrade of secret-learn
      versions:

      * Try to load the old pickle, if it works, use the validation set